 The Process Class Object Model depicts the class structure of the objects which maybe executed as tasks by the application.
 It inherits from the wxWidgets library wxProcess class.

 The PnlValue Class Object Model depicts the class structure of the display control used to contain numeric values.
-It combines wxWidgets library text, spin and choice controls so that numeric values (either integer or floating point with units) can be set with the mouse or keyboard.
+It combines wxWidgets library text, spin and choice controls so that numeric values (either integer or floating point) can be set using the mouse or keyboard.

 - The GNU SPICE GUI project is comprised of many C++ classes, more than are depicted in the object models shown here.
 However, all the major classes have been depicted giving a good idea of the overall application architecture.